yyasinaslan/angular-easyform/README.md

 # EasyForm (Angular)

-EasyForm is a simple form builder for Angular inspired by Yup library.
+Angular Easy Form is a library that helps you to create forms in Angular with ease.
+It provides a set of directives and components that help you to create forms with minimal code.

-With this library you can create forms with a simple and clean syntax, and validate them with ease.
+For more information, please visit the [documentation](https://ng-easy-form.netlify.app/).